The Game Studio Program consists of three main components:

 - Project Incubator

 The first component refers to the credit-bearing coursework students complete in their concentration, as well as academic advising and study-groups.
-Students are able to effectively major in game development as a part of the program.
+CUNY students are able to effectively major in game development as a part of the program.
+National students will take advantage of the resources they have at their home college to pick a major or create a degree.

 Professional development consists of weekly workshops, including resume writing, portfolio development, Linkedin help, interview preparation, project management, current industry news discussion, and lectures from visiting game developers.
 It also involves monthly networking trips and industry functions around the city, all of which are free to attend!